delan/www.azabani.com/_posts/2015-08-07-modern-openbsd-home-router.md

 experiences with OpenWrt and pfSense, I wanted to build a router from the ground up, both to understand the stack and to have something to tinker with.
 I found many solid tutorials out there, but few of them covered the intricacies of both PPP and IPv6.
-Here’s what I’ve learned over the last 16 days, intermittently working towards my new router.
+Here’s what I’ve learned.

 ## Choosing the hardware